andrewyww/Mouse-Grip-Forces-and-Performance/README.md

 **Have you ever thought about the way you hold your mouse?**
-How about the forces needed to move your mouse, and how holding it differently affects how well you work your way around a computer?
+How about the forces needed to move your mouse, and how holding it differently might affect how well you work your way around a computer?

 # Project Overview